AbraaoCF/zero-trust/opa/docs/policy-decisions.md

 To enhance security, we can add a more specific check for individual endpoints.
 This involves registering IDs for the endpoints in the [`data.json`](../opa-policies/data.json) file and incorporating an additional check within the respective function.
 This approach increases the granularity of the policy, ensuring more precise access control.

-## Rate Limit With User Budget and Endpoint Costs
+## Rate Limit With User Quotas and Endpoint Costs

 This approach recognizes that some endpoints are more CPU-intensive than others.
-To protect the system from users who might be unaware of the resource constraints, a **budget per user** strategy was implemented.
+To protect the system from users who might be unaware of the resource constraints, a **quotas per user** strategy was implemented.

-### Budget Per User Strategy
+### Quotas Per User Strategy

 - **CPU Coins**: Each user is allocated a certain amount of **CPU coins** to spend within a defined time window.
 - **Endpoint Costs**: Each endpoint has an associated cost in **CPU coins**.
-- **Budget Management**: Every time a user calls a specific endpoint, their available budget decreases by the endpoint's cost.
+- **Quotas Management**: Every time a user calls a specific endpoint, their available quotas decreases by the endpoint's cost.
 This ensures that users cannot exceed their allocated CPU resources within the time window.

 By applying this strategy, the system can better manage CPU resources and prevent any single user from monopolizing CPU capacity, thereby maintaining overall system performance and stability.